CPR Steam Locomotives

 No. 3716 hauled the British Columbia Provincial Museum train from Chetwynd to Dawson Creek.

-The train included two flatcars with live steam equipment, a power car, three display coaches, and the BCR official
+a power car, three display coaches, and the BCR official

-car Northern Summit which was renamed Peace River for the occasion.
-The train remained on display at
+car Northern Summit which was renamed Peace River for

 Dawson Creek until August 4, whereupon it returned to Chetwynd.